 Good practice examples of creating a consistent set of political incentives for a cash transfer is Brazil.
 In Brazil, the decentralized Bolsa Familia CCT program uses a system of formal performance-based financial incentive for municipalities to promote quality implementation.
 Municipalities receive financial incentives according to a performance score, called the Decentralized Management Index, which captures the quality of their completion of key program functions.
 Resources are transferred from the federal government to municipalities in accordance with the index and the number of beneficiary families covered.
 Its key finding was that the greater the number of children in the municipality who benefited from the program, the more likely the incumbent mayor would gain reelection.
 Decentralized program implementation allowed local mayors to gain political rewards.
 The study also found that mayors who did not target the program properly, or failed to provide civil society with a forum for feedback, experienced a significant political cost (Lindert et al. 2007).

-Adaptive social protection response requires specific features of the cash transfer.
+Adaptive social protection response requires specific features of the cash transfer and specific related institutional set-up.
 First, it is necessary to decide which shocks government preparedness and relief programs should prepare for, which agencies will be involved in preparedness and relief activities, and how these responses will be coordinated.

 Existing institutional circumstances will determine the optimal solution on a case by-case basis, no “best model” exists.
 The objective of the assessment is to understand the social protection policymaking process and implementation and repercussions on an assessed SA-CT.
 Since there are no set rules, it is important to pay attention to how such links are established, articulated and institutionalized, as the policy level with an emphasis on institutional context and legal framework, and how their participants assess the effectiveness of such links.
 This helps to see to what extent a given program is appropriate to its context, and how well it aligns incentives for beneficiaries, while avoiding political interference into the delivery of program.
 By obtaining a better understanding of the various roles and responsibilities of government and non-government partners in the event of a shock, the application of ISPA SA-CT assessment will stimulate reflections on how to streamline coordination for greater responsiveness.